Search by Keyword

-The first time the song was officially recorded was on July 29th, 1968, in EMI Studio Two, the session beginning at 8:30 pm.
-George Martin had the night off, engineers Ken Scott and (new recruit) John Smith manning the recording process in what actually only turned out to be a rehearsal session for this new song that Paul had high hopes for as becoming their new single.
+The first time the song was officially recorded was on July 29th, 1968, which was the day after The Beatles' famous photo shoot in a variety of London locations, this photography session later referred to as their "Mad Day Out."
+The following day's recording session occurred in EMI Studio Two, the session beginning at 8:30 pm.
+George Martin had the night off, engineers Ken Scott and (new recruit) John Smith manning the recording process in what actually only turned out to be a rehearsal session for this new song for which Paul had high hopes of becoming their new single.

-Nonetheless, six 'takes' of what they rehearsed were put to tape on this day, only three of which were complete versions.
-'Take one' clocked in at 6:21, 'take two' was 4:30 long, and 'take six' came in at 5:25; the rest broke down early.
-The instrumentation on these recordings were Paul on piano and vocals, John on acoustic guitar, George on electric guitar and Ringo on drums.
+Nevertheless, six 'takes' of what they rehearsed were put to tape on this day, only three of which were complete versions.
+'Take one' clocked in at 6:21, 'take two' was 4:17 long, and 'take six' came in at 5:25; the rest breaking down early.
+The instrumentation on these recordings was Paul on vocals (track one) and piano (track two), John on acoustic guitar with George on electric guitar (both on track three) and Ringo on drums (track four).

-It appears that it was at the end of this session that Paul had a difficult interchange with George Harrison about the arrangement of the song.
+The first take of "Hey Jude" recorded on this day, 'take seven,' featured Ringo on drums (track one), Paul on piano and John on acoustic guitar (track two), George on electric guitar (track three), and Paul's vocals (track four).
+It appears to be after this first 'take' of the day that Paul had an uncomfortable interchange with George Harrison about his guitar contribution to the song.
 “I remember sitting down and showing George the song,” Paul recalls in his book “Many Years From Now,” “and George did the natural thing for a guitar player to do, which is to answer every line of vocal.
 And it was like, 'No, George.'
 And he was pretty offended, and looking back, I think, 'Oh, sh*t,' of course you'd be offended.
 You're blowing the guy out.
 I said, 'No, no. You come in on the second chorus maybe, it's going to be a big build, this.'”
 In a 1985 interview, Paul explained: “He wanted to do echo riffs after the vocal phrases, which I didn't think was appropriate.
 He didn't see it like that, and it was a bit of a number for me to have to 'dare' to tell George Harrison – who's one of the greats – not to play.
 It was like an insult.
 But that's how we did a lot of our stuff.”

-In January of 1969, as captured in the “Let It Be” movie, Paul once again brings this very subject up as he once again is instructing George in how to play a current song, this resulting in George angrily exclaiming, “Whatever it is that will please you, I'll do it” and then temporarily quitting The Beatles for a few days!
+In January of 1969, as captured in the “Let It Be” movie and Peter Jackson's "Get Back" series, Paul once again brings up this very subject as he is once again instructing George on how to play the song "Two Of Us," this resulting in George angrily exclaiming, “Whatever it is that will please you, I'll do it” and then temporarily quitting The Beatles a few days later!

 Regarding the roles played by the band members regarding song arrangements, Paul continues in “Many Years From Now”: “That's the difficulty of a group.
 You are not the director bossing around a dance company where they naturally expect you to boss them around.
 You're just a guy in a very democratic unit; which a group, at best, is.
 We were all equal in voting, our status within the group was equal.
 We were joking when we made the 'Anthology': I was saying, 'I realize I was a bossy git.'
 And George said, 'Oh no, Paul, you never did anything like that!'
 With a touch of irony in his voice, because obviously I did.
 But it was essential for me and looking back on it, I think, Okay.
 Well, it was bossy, but it was also ballsy of me, because I could have bowed to the pressure.”

-One thing caught on film, making it to the released documentary, was George Harrison in the control room with George Martin and engineer Ken Scott, him being recently told by Paul that his services were pretty much not needed on the song.
-It appears that he is still reeling from this turn of events, explaining his opinion to George Martin: “You see, that's the difficulty, I find, because it's only a concept.
+One thing caught on film, making it to the released documentary, was George Harrison in the control room with George Martin and engineer Ken Scott.
+The guitarist was somewhat disgruntled about being told by Paul that his ideas for the song were unsuitable, so he decided to sit out the rest of the day, joining the engineering team in the control room instead of picking up another instrument, such as a bass guitar, as he had done on earlier occasions when his guitarist services were not needed.
+As included in the documentary, George voices his opinions to George Martin: “You see, that's the difficulty, I find, because it's only a concept.
 'Cause though his opinion says, 'No, it doesn't go like that, it goes like that,' but it goes like that and it goes through everything.
 I mean, it can be, you know what I mean, just one bit of music can be pop, jazz, classic or whatever you're going to do to it, it is.”

 Four 'takes' of the rhythm track were recorded on this day, the first one ending up being the best.
-It was decided, apparently, that it would be best for the vocals to be recorded as overdubs so as to get the best performance possible, so the instrumentation fell to the usual Paul on piano, John on acoustic guitar, Ringo on drums, and George back on electric guitar.
+It was decided, apparently, that it would be best for the vocals to be recorded as overdubs so as to get the best performance possible, so the instrumentation fell to the usual Ringo on drums (track one), Paul on piano (track two), George on electric guitar (track three), and John on acoustic guitar (track four).
 According to Andy Babiuk's book “Beatles Gear,” George “played some melodic electric guitar lines at the end of each long verse.”
-There was at least one overdub performed on this day, presumably another piano part played by Paul since this can be detected on the finished product.

 By 4 am the following morning, the session came to a close with a usable rhythm track to build on later that day.

 At 8 pm the orchestra arrived for recording what was basically a backdrop of symphonic chords for the second half of this legendary song.
 There were 36 instruments used but only two of their names are known to this day; Bobby Kok on cello and Bill Jackman on flute (the latter previously playing tenor sax on “Lady Madonna”).
 Bill Jackman recalls, “We just played the refrain over and over, the repeated riff which plays in the long fade-out.”
 George Martin's assistant Chris Thomas, who was also present on this day, remembers: “The studio at Trident was long and narrow.
 When we did the orchestral overdub we had to put the trombones at the very front so that they didn't poke anyone in the back!”
-Interestingly, in order for the orchestra to have their own isolated track on the eight-track tape, Paul's bass guitar overdub was wiped at the point in the song where these musicians begin to play, the decision being made that the rich tones of the musicians would easily substitute for the lower frequencies on the finished recording.
+Interestingly, since all eight tracks of the tape were filled by the time these musicians arrived, the orchestra was recorded on tracks three and six at the point in the song where they were needed.
+This means that George's electric guitar on track three, as well as John and George's electric guitars on track six, were wiped at the point in the song where these musicians begin to play, the decision being made that the these guitar performances were not needed anymore for the finished recording.

 Before they were allowed to leave, however, they were asked to participate further.
 In his book “All You Need Is Ears,” George Martin relates: “The only time we have had real objections from an orchestra was during the recording of 'Hey Jude,' the biggest-selling single of all.
 I wanted them to sing and clap their hands as well as play, and one man walked out.
 'I'm not going to clap my hands and sing Paul McCartney's bloody song,' he said, in spite of the fact that he was getting double rates for his trouble.”
-Although documentation shows that the orchestral performers were only booked until 11 pm, documentation shows the session extending to 3 am the following morning.
-The cleaning crew came in, I guess.
+The orchestra's community singing and hand-clapping was recorded onto 'track five,' which wiped Paul's piano and George's electric guitar overdub during the later part of the song.
+Although the orchestral performers were only booked until 11 pm, documentation shows the session extending to 3 am the following morning.
+I guess the cleaning crew came in.

 Later that day, August 2nd, 1968, George Martin and Trident engineer Barry Sheffield took a crack at creating the first stereo mix of the now complete “Hey Jude,” or should I say three cracks, in the control room of Trident Studios between 2 pm and 1:30 am the following morning.
 The third of these three attempts was viewed as the best at this point.